yuchia329/kvroute/docs/REPORT.md

 - **llm-d** (2026-08-17) publishes a numeric threshold at which it abandons stickiness: τ = 286,720 tokens, "35 max-num-batched-tokens chunks of pending uncached prefill work", on 10× Qwen3-32B.

+Two of this report's findings are therefore reproductions, not discoveries: the win coming from load balance rather than extra cache hits (Anyscale, CacheRoute), and pure stickiness having the highest hit rate and the lowest capacity (CacheRoute).

 **So what is left is narrower, and it is what this project claims:**

 1. **The comparison at single-host, consumer-GPU scale.** Every published version runs at 8–60